Steven Knight

-Steven Knight (born 5 August 1959) is a British screenwriter, producer, and director for film and television.
+Steven Knight (born 5 August 1959) is an English film and television show maker.
 He wrote the screenplays for the films Closed Circuit, Dirty Pretty Things, and Eastern Promises, and also wrote and directed the films Locke, Hummingbird (a.k.a.
 Redemption) and Serenity.
 In July 2025, it was announced that he will write the 26th official James Bond film, to be directed by Denis Villeneuve.

 Knight is one of three creators of Who Wants to Be a Millionaire?, a game show that has been remade and aired in around 160 countries worldwide.
 He is also the creator of the BBC's Peaky Blinders, The Detectives, SAS: Rogue Heroes, A Thousand Blows, and House of Guinness.
 He has also written for Commercial Breakdown, See, and Taboo.

 He has built a large film and television studio complex in inner-city Birmingham called Digbeth Loc., opening in 2024.

 Early life and education

 Steven Knight was born in 1959 to George and Ida Knight in Birmingham, where he grew up in the West Midlands region of England.
 He was the youngest of seven children, five of them boys.
 His father was a blacksmith.

 He attended The Streetly School as a teenager, in Streetly, Sutton Coldfield, in the West Midlands.
 He then went on to study English at University College London.